 Although the Catholic Church tried to defuse the growing scandal by releasing, last month, a report admitting nearly 400 Polish priests sexually abused children since the 1990’s, critics claim the study grossly underestimates the real extent of the problem and that the Polish clergy is still turning a blind eye on the issue.

-Poland’s ruling party scrambles to contain the scandal
+Ruling party scrambles to contain pedophilia scandal in Poland

 According to analysts, the popularity of the ruling Law and Justice party, which holds close ties to the Catholic Church and prepares for two key elections this year, could take a strong hit in light of the latest scandal.